dimplejethidev/Predict-Game/README.md

   <img src="./public//logo.png" alt="Prediction Marketplace Logo" width="200">
 </div>

 A seamless, Tinder-like prediction marketplace built on the Aurora blockchain.
-Predict Game enables a clean tinder-like swipe experience to remove the web3 friction whatsover and make it more gaamified for a social betting marketplace.
+Swipe-Bet enables a clean tinder-like swipe experience to remove the web3 friction whatsover and make it more gaamified for a social betting marketplace.

 ## 🌟 Key Features